Find a cheaper price we'll beat it by 10%

-The following informational blog, researched and created by Australia Wide First Aid, is for general knowledge only and is not to be perceived as medical advice or action.
+The following is for general information and not to be perceived as medical advice or instruction.
 If you are suffering a SCA or Heart Attack, please dial 000 immediately.

 A Sudden Cardiac Arrest (SCA) occurs when the heart malfunctions and stops beating unexpectedly.
 It is triggered by an electrical malfunction in the heart that causes an irregular heartbeat (arrhythmia).
 With its pumping action disrupted, the heart cannot pump blood to the brain, lungs or other organs.
 When a Sudden Cardiac Arrest occurs, the victim becomes unresponsive/unconscious and displaying no other signs of life such a breathing or movement.
 Death can occur within minutes if the victim does not receive an emergency first aid response… specifically CPR.